kbingman/paperclipped/README.md

 ## IMPORTANT!

-This version of Paperclipped requires Radiant 0.8.0 RC1 or higher.
-Changes in the caching system and the updgrade to Rails 2.3.2 break the previous versions of the extension.
-If you want to use Paperclipped with 0.7.1 please use the tagged version marked 0.7.1.
+This version of Paperclipped technically requires Radiant 0.8.0 or higher.
+Changes in the caching system and the updgrade to Rails 2.3.2 break the previous versions of the extension, but there are a few work arounds and it should work with 0.7.1.
+Just in case, the previous version is still around, on a branch marked Radiant-0.7.1.

+Let me know if this works and if you run into any issues.

 ###Installation